 E-mail Director of Music Jeff Kempskie if you would you like more information or if you wish to be added to our mailing list so that you can find out about future music-related events at the church.

-The St. Mark’s Music Studio currently offers voice, piano, and flute lessons to students of all ages and levels of experience.
-We are excited to have some new teachers with us as of Winter 2018!
+The St. Mark’s Music Studio currently offers voice and piano lessons to students of all ages and levels of experience.

 Stephanie Ng has been top solo prize winner in half a dozen piano competitions in addition having experience playing with orchestras and at several music festivals.
 Stephanie is from San Francisco, she earned her Artist Diploma from the Colburn School Conservatory of Music in Los Angeles, and she received her Master’s degree at the Shepherd School of Music at Rice University.
 Stephanie teaches on Tuesdays and Fridays.
 Learn more about her and hear her play here.

-Jeff Kempskie, St. Mark’s Director of Music, has played piano professionally for 22 years in a variety of contexts – churches, jazz ensembles, musical theater productions, a rock band, and as an accompanist for choirs from elementary school through the college level.
+Jeff Kempskie, St. Mark’s Director of Music, has played piano professionally for 25 years in a variety of contexts – churches, jazz ensembles, musical theater productions, a rock band, and as an accompanist for choirs from elementary school through the college level.
 He enjoys working with people of all ages and ability levels in his small studio.
-Read Jeff’s bio here.
+Read Jeff’s bio on the clergy and staff page.

-The Music Studio has room for other music professionals to offer lessons through St. Mark’s.
-Contact Jeff Kempskie for more information.
+The Music Studio has room for other music professionals to offer lessons through St. Mark’s!
+Contact Jeff Kempskie for more information or to arrange a tour of the space.